DCAN-Labs/bids-tryworks/docs/sop.md

-# bids-tryworks Conversion SOP
+# bids_tryworks Conversion SOP
 Bidsgui
 For server specific setup instructions and or server specifics see documents:
 - [Standard Install](rushmore.md)
 - [AIRC](airc.md)

 ## Navigate to Site/App
-- bids-tryworks Linked to FIRMM on Rushmore is located at [http://localhost:8770/dicoms/](http://localhost:8770/dicoms/)
+- bids_tryworks Linked to FIRMM on Rushmore is located at [http://localhost:8770/dicoms/](http://localhost:8770/dicoms/)
-- bids-tryworks on Rushmore is located at [http://localhost:8870/dicoms/](http://localhost:8870/dicoms/)
+- bids_tryworks on Rushmore is located at [http://localhost:8870/dicoms/](http://localhost:8870/dicoms/)
-- bids-tryworks on Airc is located at [http://localhost:8080/dicoms/](http://localhost:8080/dicoms/)
+- bids_tryworks on Airc is located at [http://localhost:8080/dicoms/](http://localhost:8080/dicoms/)

 ## Searching for Dicoms
 The first page upon navigating to `localhost:<port>/dicoms` can be seen below:
 ![search page image](/images/search.png)
-There are several ways to search for dicoms with bids-tryworks:
+There are several ways to search for dicoms with bids_tryworks:
 1) Search by Subject ID
     - One can search by an exact or partial subject ID
     - If one is attempting to find multiple subjects that share a common id string (such as NDAR) in the ABCD Study.
 A search of ndar or NDAR will return all such